Better-Conversations/flightplans/README.md

 TODO License both a license file and also in GitHub

 TODO Declare demo and also require it to be there (and if there's one and no demo declaration then raise an error)

+TODO Consistency check that all common blocks take the same time

+TODO I removed some of the highlighting in STATE_CHECKIN TODO is state checkin always 2 mins

+TODO need to add who Fx is for the common blocks
+TODO we can do something with the Flipcharts